Travel Insurance for Japan

 Traveling to Japan is a big ticket trip, so having an insurance plan that will cover your losses is definitely something to consider if there is any chance that you may need to cancel.

-Travel Guard and RoamRight have reasonable rates and cover trip cancellations, trip interruptions and delays, lost luggage, medical expenses, and emergency evacuation.
-Insured Nomads is best for travelers under 70 years old looking for a cheaper plan to cover medical emergencies.
+Travel Guard has reasonable rates and covers trip cancellations, trip interruptions and delays, lost luggage, medical expenses, and emergency evacuation.

 The actual cost depends on your age and the area where you reside.
 Review the details of each policy to decide which is best for you.